What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 - Volunteers of America

 All of these non-profit social service organizations receive some government funding to run their programs.
 Many operate fully licensed mental health facilities.
-Proselytizing to you would go against their community service mission and would also put them at risk of losing their licenses and their government funding.

-We wish more people realized that these affordable faith-based programs were options for them.
-You can usually get a free consultation in person or over the phone to find out more.
-So, we encourage you to reach out if you find a faith-based provider that’s affordable and close to you.
-The solace you seek might be just a call or click away.
+We wish more people realized these affordable faith-based programs were options for them.
+You can usually get a free consultation in person or over the phone to get a sense of whether one might be right for you.

 Video

-One of the best-kept secrets in the therapy world is that most faith-based counseling centers don’t require you to be a member of the same religion as the center.
 In fact, you don’t need to be religious at all.
 Their services are available to everyone, and they usually won’t even talk to you about religion unless you want them to.

-These programs are an expression of spiritual principles which may include charity, hospitality, social justice, and welcoming “the stranger” without judgment.
 The purpose at these centers is not to convert you, but to engage in what members of the Jewish faith call tikkun olam—repairing the world—or what Christians call caritas or charity.
-It’s about their faith, not yours.
-Providing good, affordable therapy to those who need it, and elevating your preferences and needs over theirs, is one way to live that faith.

-But if you are religious or spiritual, faith-based counseling centers can be an even better fit.
-If you want them to, the therapists at these centers can help you address religious or spiritual subjects in your therapy sessions.
 And there are other affordable faith-based counseling options you might want to consider, too, including pastoral counseling sessions at your place of worship.
 Read on to learn more about faith-based counseling and whether it might be right for you.

 What Is Faith-Based Counseling?